deoje/OOP-Course-Projects/README.md

 # OPP Course Projects

-Examples of Object-oriented programming (INF1010 - Programmation Orientée Objet @ Polytechnique Montréal
+Examples of Object-oriented programming (INF1010 - Programmation Orientée Objet @ Polytechnique Montréal).

+Declaration of classes and function was given by instructors and implementation was left to the students.